gilch/drython/README.md

 ## the stack module ##

 `Def` is an alternative way to write anonymous functions.
-It is another executable data structure in the tradition of stack-languages like Forth, Factor, and Joy.
+It is another executable data structure in the tradition of stack languages like Forth, Factor, and Joy.

 A Stack represents a composition of special